When to engage.

 M&A, contested meetings and special situations.

 For these types of meetings, Glass Lewis may engage with an issuer or shareholder during the solicitation period, if such dialogue will lead to a better understanding of a party’s position regarding certain issues, thus enhancing our report.
-Such meetings are recorded and publicly available.
 Since the issuer’s or proponent’s definitive filing or notice of meetings is often just the start of multiple filings by issuers and the dissident shareholders, we will review all publicly released materials in conducting its ultimate analysis and accompanying recommendation.

 From time to time, Glass Lewis will host “Proxy Talk” conference calls to facilitate an in-depth discussion of a specific meeting, proposal or issue.
 Glass Lewis clients are able to listen to the call and submit questions, with representatives from our research team serving as moderators.
 Proxy Talks on specific proposals or individual meetings are held prior to the publishing of the Glass Lewis research report in order to glean additional information that may be considered as part of the analysis.